UKHomeOffice/evw-self-serve/README.md

 # EVW Self serve

-A tiny, HOF-based form to allow Electronic Visa Wavier users to update their travel details.
+A tiny, HOF-based form to allow Electronic Visa Waiver users to update their travel details.

 ### Prerequisities